 Another notable change is that more than 1 in 5 researchers are now more in favor of open access initiatives, with only 4% saying they are less in favor.

-However, there is a wrinkle: researchers generally expressed low satisfaction with the amount of support provided by their institution during the pandemic in other areas, such as conducting research, finding research funding and identifying collaborators.
+However, there is a wrinkle: researchers generally expressed low satisfaction with the amount of support provided by their institution during the pandemic in other areas, such as conducting research, finding funding and identifying collaborators.

 Research grants have changed – and the pressure is on